karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 The counters that seemed OFF were:
 - Allocation rate was quite high.
-- The Working Set and the GC Heap Size were growing exponentially and both had a similar size at the end of the test.
+- The Working Set and the GC Heap Size kept growing exponentially and both had a similar size at the end of the test.
-- The fact that the GC Heap Size kept growing during the test means that more and more managed object we're added to the memory.
+- The fact that the GC Heap Size kept growing during the test means that more and more managed objects we're added to the memory.
-- Gen 2 Size was big.
+- GC Gen 2 Size was quite big in size.

 Everything indicates that we might have a potential memory leak.

-## 2. Using _dotnet-gcdump_ and Visual Studio to analyze a GC dump
+## 2. Using _dotnet-gcdump_ and Visual Studio to analyze a GC Heap dump

-> You can use  ``dotnet-dump``  instead of ``dotnet-gcdump`` , with ``dotnet-dump`` you will:
+> You can use  ``dotnet-dump``  instead of ``dotnet-gcdump``, with ``dotnet-dump`` you will do the following steps:
 > - Take a Full or a Heap Dump.
 > - Open it with Visual Studio.
 > - Start debugging with the "Debug Managed Memory" option.
 >
-> And you'll come to the same conclusion as if you're using ``dotnet-gcdump``.
+> And you'll come to the same conclusion as if you were using ``dotnet-gcdump``.
 But there is a catch, to use the "Debug Managed Memory" from Visual Studio you need **Visual Studio Enterprise**.

 The ``dotnet-gcdump`` tool collects GC dumps of .NET processes.
 These dumps are useful for several scenarios: